jmf-pobox/alexa-capitals-game/README.md

 ## Code Quality

 This project follows modern JavaScript best practices:
-- ESLint v9 for code linting
+- ESLint for code linting
 - Updated dependencies with no deprecation warnings
 - Comprehensive test coverage
 - Clean separation of concerns
+- Modular architecture using ASK SDK v2

+## Development Notes

+The project has been migrated from a monolithic structure to a modular ASK SDK v2 architecture:
+- Individual intent handlers in separate files
+- Modern Lambda function patterns
+- AWS CloudFormation deployment templates
+- ASK CLI deployment configuration

 ## Project Maintenance